 The flea market on Straße des 17.
 Juni is a Berlin original.
 Founded in 1978, it is the oldest flea market in the city.
 It is well worth browsing here: amidst the selection of junk there are also genuine collectibles with the value of rarities.
 You can also find dealers of the big, old farmer cabinets, and fine porcelain from way back when.
 An arts and crafts market is connected to the market with hand-knitted items, wooden toys, ceramic articles, and much more.

 Tip 9: The Precious – Antique Market at Ostbahnhof

 The road on the north side of the Ostbahnhof is a central meeting place on Sunday for antique dealers and collectors.
-The offerings of professional sellers range from small items, such as stamps, coins, and postcards, and antiquarian books and records, to porcelain and large furniture items.
+The offerings of professional sellers range from small items, such as stamps, coins, and postcards, and antiquarian books and records, to porcelain, vintage and large furniture items.

 Where: Erich-Steinfurth-Straße 1, Friedrichshain